What is PCOS?

 - TSH, free T3, free T4, anti-TPO, anti-thyroglobulin: These measurements provide a thorough picture of what your thyroid is doing.
 Most times only TSH is measured to assess your thyroid.
 This measurement alone is not enough to determine that your thyroid is working perfectly.
 TSH stands for thyroid-stimulating hormone.
 It is a hormone produced in a gland in your brain and released into the blood to stimulate your thyroid.
 In general terms, the better your thyroid is working, the lower the number, the worse it is working the higher the number.
 But, even when TSH is normal, it may be that your thyroid isn’t working well to convert T4 into T3 (the active form of the hormone).
 Even when TSH, free T3, and free T4 are all normal, there can still be thyroid antibodies lurking in your system that are damaging your thyroid.
 I like to see all of the measurements to be completely sure that your thyroid is working normally.
 Because your thyroid is like the gas pedal for your body, if it is running slowly or poorly, then everything else in your body is sluggish, including your ovaries.

-- 7 days after ovulating: progesterone.
+- 7 days after ovulating progesterone.
 Progesterone is one of the two main female hormones.
 It is only produced after you ovulate, if you ovulate.
 It is essential for a number of reasons.
 Without enough progesterone, you can’t get pregnant or maintain a pregnancy.
 Low progesterone is one of the most common causes of infertility and miscarriage.
 Progesterone is also vitally important for your mood.
 It is called a neuroactive steroid, meaning that it influences your brain.
 It helps the receptors for your happy neurotransmitter (serotonin) and your calming neurotransmitter (GABA) to work effectively.
 Without receptors for these neurotransmitters that work well, you’ll feel depressed or anxious.
-Two emotions commonly experienced by women with PCOS.
+These are two emotions that are commonly experienced by women with PCOS.
 Progesterone has to be measured on the correct day of your cycle (one week after ovulating) to provide meaningful information.
 On that day, I like to see progesterone at about 40-60 nmol/L. If you know that you don’t ovulate, then there is no need to measure it.
 If you aren’t sure if you ovulate, then tracking your Basal Body Temperature every day is a useful tool to determine if you do and when.

 - Day 3 LH, FSH, and estradiol.
-Estrogen fluctuates considerably throughout your menstrual cycle.
+Estrogen (estradiol) fluctuates considerably throughout your menstrual cycle.
 It can range anywhere from about 100 pmol/L on the first day of your period, up to about 1500 pmol/L at ovulation.
 Because of this wide variability, it has to be measured on a specific day in order to understand it.
 On day 3 of your period estrogen (estradiol) should be about 150-200 pmol/L. At that level, egg follicle development is on track and estradiol is being released normally.

 - HOMA-IR.
 This stands for Homeostatic Model Assessment for Insulin Resistance.
 This test isn’t a blood test for PCOS per se, it is a calculation based on your fasting glucose and fasting insulin measurements that tell us about insulin resistance.
 In SI units (mmol/L), it is (fasting glucose in mmol/L x fasting insulin in microU/ml)/22.5.